Victorian Solar Rebates & Government Incentives in 2022

 - a signed-off inspection by a licensed electrical inspector

 - Submit all paperwork to your electricity installer.
 These include:

 - Upgrade your metering

 You can find Victorian electricity retailers on the Victorian Energy Compare website.

 4. Solar Hot Water Rebate

-Victoria’s Solar Homes Program is giving a 50% rebate valued at $1,000 or less for purchasing solar hot water systems.
-The rebate is ideal for homeowners that don’t have or have already installed solar panels.
+Victoria’s Solar Homes Program gives a 50% rebate valued at $1,000 or less for purchasing solar hot water systems.
+The rebate is ideal for homeowners without or who have already installed solar panels.

 How it works

-Solar Victoria approves all solar hot water systems prior to installation.
+Solar Victoria approves all solar hot water systems before installation.
 Non-approved hot water systems do not receive a rebate (except in an emergency installation)

-Once you’ve been approved, you can apply for an eligibility number to initiate the rebate process.
+Once approved, you can apply for an eligibility number to initiate the rebate process.